-Phlebotomy Career Training is pleased to announce it’s 4th, year training Certified Nursing Assistants.
+Phlebotomy Career Training is pleased to announce it’s 11th, year training Certified Nursing Assistants.
 Our latest scores on the state exam were 91%, one of the highest in the state of Michigan.
 Congratulations to all of our student’s who worked so hard to obtain their goals.
-We are pleased to offer the nursing assistant program at the price of $1000.
-Included in this new cost are books, scrubs, CPR certification and students will learn to place EKG leads and draw blood.
+We are pleased to offer the nursing assistant program at the price of $600.

 Students are always given praise for their work.
 We know that C.N.A.’s are special.
 They will be the caregivers for our moms, dads, grandmothers and grandfathers.
 That is why we take such good care of our student’s and nurture their desire to help others.